web-id-fr/Ail/README.md

 php artisan ail:install
 ```

-3/ Update the config especially `guard` and `allowedEnv`.
+3/ Update the config, especially `guard` and `allowedEnv`.
-This is the contents of the published config file:
+This is the content of the published config files:

 ```php
 return [